orthanc-mirrors/orthanc-book/Sphinx/source/plugins/wsi.rst

       "EnableIIIF" : true,           // Can be used to disable support of IIIF "OrthancPublicURL" : "http://localhost:8042/",
-      "ServeMirador" : false,        // Whether to show the "Test IIIF in Mirador" button "ServeOpenseadragon" : false,  // Whether to show the "Test IIIF in OpenSeadragon" button "ForcePowersOfTwoScaleFactors" : true   // Can be used to disable the compatibility mode }
+      "ServeMirador" : false,        // Whether to show the "Test IIIF in Mirador" button "ServeOpenSeadragon" : false,  // Whether to show the "Test IIIF in OpenSeadragon" button "ForcePowersOfTwoScaleFactors" : true   // Can be used to disable the compatibility mode }
   }